 You see, my husband’s learning style is the exact opposite of my son’s.
 To concentrate on learning, my son needs noise in the background, while my husband needs total silence.
 It’s difficult for either to concentrate minus those elements.
 If they have to learn, and their learning styles are hindered, they practically shut down.
 This is just one element of their learning styles.

 I can’t recommend enough that you study the different learning styles.
 We know that no two children are the same, so it stands to reason that we all don’t learn the same way.
-Get a good book on the different learning styles (see the Resources sidebar).
+Get a good book on the different learning styles (see the Resources below).
 Learn them, make room for them, and live in the freedom that follows.
 It’s amazing how children open up to learning in the right environment.

 Oh, how I praise God for prompting me to homeschool, and for revealing the unique learning styles.
 If my son had gone to public schools, they would’ve labeled him and possibly recommended unnecessary medication.
 With God leading us in this freedom, he excelled!
 And today, he’s a self-directed lifelong learner.
 God gave you your children.
 He made you their parent.
 Seek Him, and He will lead you.

 - Discover Your Child’s Learning Style, Mariaemma Willis and Victoria Kindle Hodson